 2. United States of America

 The USA is an incredibly rich network of stunning landscapes.
 The environment is everything from rock formations to vast desert expanses to redwood forests.
 There are enough low-traffic roads to keep to yourself, or alternatively, you can pick popular bike routes such as the Pacific Coast to bump into like-minded bike tourers.
 The climate is always mild somewhere in the USA and you’ll find lots of infrastructure (eg. campsites and food stores) for bike travellers.

 The Great Divide, Mojave Desert, Southern Utah, Northern Arizona, Pacific Coast, Mississippi River Trail, Dalton Highway (Northern Alaska), Redwoods, Vermont.

 This is a place where nature rules.
-Chile will throw wild weather at you as you ride along quiet gravel roads, through pine forests, past giant lakes, across mountain passes and next to snowy mountain ranges.
-But that doesn’t matter because Chile is wild camping nirvana, unbelievable scenery and isolation at its best.
+Chile will throw wild weather at you as you ride along quiet gravel roads, through forests, past giant lakes, across mountain passes, through desert landscapes and next to snowy mountain ranges.
+But that doesn’t matter because Chile is wild camping nirvana in unbelievable scenery and it’s isolation at its best.
 Visit Chile and you’ll never feel more alive.

 Where in Chile?